This post may contain affiliate links, view our disclosure.

 Notes

-• The Shortcut Version: Use store-bought pie dough and store-bought mincemeat filling.
+• Shortcut Version: Use store-bought pie dough and store-bought mincemeat, such as Crosse & Blackwell or None Such.

 • Storage: You can store mince tarts in an airtight container in the fridge for up to 1 week.
 After they’ve been in the fridge, I like to reheat them before serving (but reheating is optional; these are also delicious cold).
 To so do, preheat the oven to 350F, put the tarts on a baking tray, and bake until warm, about 5 to 8 minutes.